-With regards to Essential Fish Habitat (EFH) (see Section 3.1), removal of Atlantic cobia from the CMP FMP under Preferred Alternative 2 would not lessen the overall extent of EFH identified and described by the South Atlantic Council in the CMP FMP.
-However, a considerable amount of habitat is designated as habitat of particular concern (HAPC) for all life stages of cobia.
-All coastal inlets, the cape associated shoal complexes of North Carolina, and the Broad River Estuary in South Carolina would no longer be designated as HAPC.
-The Broad River Estuary is the only South Carolina estuary designated as an HAPC.
-Alternative 2 (Preferred) would diminish the effectiveness of the NMFS to protect localized areas within EFH that are vulnerable to degradation and especially important ecologically for coastal migratory species.
-Further, Preferred Alternative 2 would diminish the effectiveness of the NMFS to protect genetically distinct inshore spawning populations of Atlantic cobia through the EFH consultation process.
-Alternative 1, Alternative 3, and Alternative 4 would not result in a change to EFH habitat designations.
+With regards to essential fish habitat (EFH) (see Section 3.1), removal of Atlantic cobia from the CMP FMP under Preferred Alternative 2 would not lessen the overall extent of EFH identified and described by the South Atlantic Council in the CMP FMP.
+However, a considerable amount of habitat is designated as habitat areas of particular concern (HAPC) for all life stages of cobia.
+Removing cobia from federal management would remove the HAPC designation for all coastal inlets, the cape-associated shoal complexes of North Carolina, and the Broad River Estuary in South Carolina.
+The Broad River Estuary is the only South Carolina estuary designated as a HAPC.
+Preferred Alternative 2 would diminish the effectiveness of NMFS to protect localized areas within EFH that are vulnerable to degradation and ecologically important for CMP species.
+Further, Preferred Alternative 2 would diminish the effectiveness of NMFS to protect genetically distinct inshore spawning populations of Atlantic cobia through the EFH consultation process.
+Alternatives 1, 3, and 4 would not result in a change to EFH habitat designations.